Greenbush Housing Renovation Program Small Cap TIF Loan Program

 - Borrower shall allow the maximum feasible opportunity to small business enterprises to compete for any contracts entered into as part of this Program.

-- Borrower will relinquish any Certificate of Occupancy for Nonconforming Use at the time of loan closing.
+- Borrower will relinquish any Nonconforming Use and/or Occupancy at the time of loan closing.

 - Staff meets with borrower(s) to review program requirements and project, if necessary.

-- Borrower(s) submits bids for the rehabilitation work.
+- Borrower(s) secures and submits bids for the renovation work.

-- Board of Estimates and Common Council approves authorizing resolution.
+- Board of Estimates and Common Council approve resolution authorizing loan.

 - At loan closing, the title company will escrow the renovation funds.